 Eventually, your energy and curiosity will return.
 Meanwhile, your web presence doesn’t have to completely languish.
 Being unable to write has been particularly galling to me as a writer, as I constantly think up new articles to write, yet have not been able to complete any of them.
 I am able to read, though, and found that I could manage once every few days to link to an interesting article on my Facebook page, or comment on Twitter about a trending topic.
 It was a workable compromise that kept my social networks updated, yet required very little effort.
 And most days that is enough.

-I am still in the strange swamp-waters of grief (those who are curious can see my blog posts here and here), though there are pockets of clarity (like today), moments when you find a patch of firm ground and are able to carry on your life as though nothing major has changed.
+I am still in the strange swamp-waters of grief (those who are curious can see my blog posts here and here), though there are pockets of clarity (like today), moments when I find a patch of firm ground and am able to carry on as though nothing major has changed.
 When loss hits your nearest and dearest, remember to give yourself a year—if not two—to fully move through the cycles of grief and bereavement.
-It is like walking underwater at times, and everything feels strange if not excruciating.
+It is like walking underwater at times, and everything feels strange when it is not excruciating.
 Try to remember: the journey is not under your control, but if you can be patient and move with it, you will find unexpected treasures along the way that will benefit you in all ways.